 About the service

 A comprehensive individualised assessment is completed for each patient with a personalised plan of care.
+This assessment can take place face to face, via telephone or video consultation.
 Prior to starting the programme, patients will have a pre-programmed exercise assessment.
 They will also undertake pre and post programme outcomes such as a 6 minute walk test or shuttle walk test, quality of life questionnaires and PHQ 9 & GAD 7 (depression & anxiety scores).
 The outcomes are shared with the patient after completing the programme and sent to their GP and referrer.

 The service is delivered from the following venues: